Annamite striped rabbit: Description

-Range and distribution
+Distribution and habitat

-The Annamite striped rabbit's distribution includes the Northern and Central regions of the Annamite Range, and possibly the Southern Annamites.
-It is known from Vietnam and Laos; the first photograph of the species taken in Laos was published in 2007.
-It is unknown why there is a thousand-mile gap between it and its nearest relative, the Sumatran striped rabbit (Nesolagus netscheri).
+The Annamite striped rabbit's distribution includes the northern, central, and southern regions of the Annamite Range.
+It is known from Vietnam and Laos; photos of the rabbit were taken only in Vietnam for several years, with the first photo of a live specimen seen in Laos being published in 2007.
 Molecular analysis indicates that the two diverged from a common ancestor about eight million years ago, in the Pliocene epoch.
-They may have survived in forested refugia that remained when glacial ice sheets retreated after the last ice age.
-N. timminsi apparently coexists with the Burmese hare in a sympatric relationship.
+N. timminsi apparently coexists with the Burmese hare (Lepus peguensis) in a sympatric relationship.
+The species' distribution is predicted to shrink by more than half its current size by 2060, with existing populations becoming more reliant on climatically stable regions spanning the Vietnam-Laos border.